Local 2-separators: Properties of local 2-separators

-Now we start setting up some notation for \autoref{corner-lemma} below.
-Given an $r$-local separator $\{a_1,a_2\}$ crossing an $r$-local 2-separator $\{b_1,b_2\}$, by \autoref{cross_sym} and \autoref{alt_exist}, $\{b_1,b_2\}$ crosses $\{a_1,a_2\}$ and there is a cycle $o$ of length at most $r$ alternating between these two local separators.
+\begin{dfn}[Corner-Setting] Given an $r$-local separator $\{a_1,a_2\}$ crossing an $r$-local 2-separator $\{b_1,b_2\}$, by \autoref{cross_sym} and \myref{alt_exist}, $\{b_1,b_2\}$ crosses $\{a_1,a_2\}$ and there is a cycle $o$ of length at most $r$ alternating between these two local separators.
 A \emph{person of type one} is a vertex $x$ of $V(o)-a_1-a_2-b_1-b_2$ that has a copy in the same component of $\expl(a_1,a_2)-a_1-a_2$ as $b_1$ and a copy in the same component of $\expl(b_1,b_2)-b_1-b_2$ as $a_1$.
 A \emph{person of type two} is a neighbour $x$ of $b_1$ outside the cycle $o$ that has a copy in the same component of $\expl(b_1,b_2)-b_1-b_2$ as $a_1$.
-A \emph{person} is a person of type one or two.
-We say that a person \emph{lives in the corner $\{a_1,b_1\}$} if there exists a person.
+A \emph{person of type three} is a neighbour $x$ of $a_1$ outside the cycle $o$ that has a copy in the same component of $\expl(a_1,a_2)-a_1-a_2$ as $b_1$.
+A \emph{person} is a person of type one, two or three.
+We say that a person \emph{lives in the corner $\{a_1,b_1\}$} if there exists a person. \end{dfn}